-On December 11, 2020, the U.S. Food and Drug Administration issued the first emergency use authorization (EUA) for the Pfizer-BioNTech COVID-19 Vaccine to be distributed in the U.S.1 Santa Clara County confirmed receiving first batch of Pfizer's COVID-19 on December 15, 2020.
+On December 11, 2020, the U.S. Food and Drug Administration issued the first emergency use authorization (EUA) for the Pfizer-BioNTech COVID-19 Vaccine to be distributed in the U.S. Santa Clara County confirmed receiving first batch of Pfizer's COVID-19 on December 15, 2020.
 All 17,550 vials of vaccines will equate to about 5,850 doses, which will be distributed to people in the highest risk categories: front line health care workers at acute care hospitals as well as staff and residents at skilled nursing facilities.
 The state, county and city are actively planning around vaccine distribution, communication, and scaling with the anticipation that more vaccine supply will be made available very soon.

 As matters of public health and healthcare access are currently primarily managed by the County and the State, the City continues to provide support by ways of continuing essential city services, supporting the community and businesses through the Virtual Local Assistance Center and community outreach, and continuing to make advancements in the Digital Inclusion efforts.
-In response to the COVID-19 emergency and the City's shelter crisis declaration, the City of San José continues to make progress at the three emergency interim housing communities to help protect unhoused people from the disease, slow the spread of COVID-19, and expand the City's
+In response to the COVID-19 emergency and the City's shelter crisis declaration, the City of San José continues to make progress at the three emergency interim housing communities to help protect unhoused people from the disease, slow the spread of COVID-19, and expand the City's interim housing capacity after the emergency recedes.
+The three interim housing sites are located at:

-1 FDA Takes Key Action in Fight Against COVID-19 By Issuing Emergency Use Authorization for First COVID-19 Vaccine
+&lt;sup>7 FDA Takes Key Action in Fight Against COVID-19 By Issuing Emergency Use Authorization for First COVID-19 Vaccine